leanprover-community/logic_and_proof/propositional_logic.rst

 ----

 At first glance, you might think this argument follows the same pattern as the one before.
 But a closer look should reveal a difference: in the first argument, a negation is *introduced* into the conclusion, whereas in the second, it is *eliminated* from the hypothesis.
 Using negation introduction to close the second argument would yield the conclusion "It is not the case that Alice's husband was not on the beach."
 The rule of inference that replaces the conclusion with the positive statement that Alice's husband *was* on the beach is called a *proof by contradiction*.
-(It also has a fancy name, *reductio ad absurdum*, "reduction to an absurdity.")
+(It also has a fancy name, *reductio ad absurdum*, "reduction to an absurdity,", labeled :math:`\mathrm{RAA}` below.)

 It may be hard to see the difference between the two rules, because we commonly take the statement "Alice's husband was not not on the beach" to be a roundabout and borderline ungrammatical way of saying that Alice's husband was on the beach.
 Indeed, the rule is equivalent to adding an axiom that says that for every statement A, "not not A" is equivalent to A.